girirajtomar/Hands-on/README.md

 # Hands-on

-Please check the mini projects created while learning Javascript from The Odin Project course
+Please check the mini projects in branches created while learning Javascript from The Odin Project course